nov-lang/nov/README.md

 - optimize tail call recursion
 - tree shaking
 - constant folding
-- The polymorphism in [Functions](#Functions) can be too weird and complex
-  - maybe just do like zig and accept a type as parameter instead
-  - just have generics and disallow polymorphism (no)
 - write nov website with nov as backend? idk
 - add cache either in cwd or in $XDG_CACHE_HOME/nov/... (ofc finding the dir is handled by known-folders) like \_\_pycache__
-- add attributes to AST and Parser
 - add a way to have better OOP, interface, traits etc idk I hate OOP but it sometimes stuff sucks without correct OOP
 - add interfaces? (no)
-- add generics instead of function that accepts a type?
-  - probably make compilation easier?
-  - syntax: `add<T>(a: T, b: T) T` instead of `add(T: type, a: T, b: T) T`
-  - infer type from given arguments? -> works almost just like ML like polymorphism
-  - need @typeInfo() builtin?
-  - what about ML like polymorphism?
 - autodoc with doc comments `;;;`
 - package system
 - [compile time pseudo variables](https://docs.vlang.io/conditional-compilation.html#compile-time-pseudo-variables)?
-- add defer?
+  - like builtin module in zig
 - formal grammar definition
   - https://craftinginterpreters.com/appendix-i.html
   - https://github.com/ziglang/zig-spec/blob/master/grammar/grammar.peg
   - https://doc.rust-lang.org/stable/reference/introduction.html
 - IO API like zig, no buffering by default? or just like C?
 - How to handle arithmetic overflow? current behaviour is to wrap, we don't want crash on arithmetic overflow
 - Replace `void` with `()`?
 - allow for default argument in function? (probably not)
 - fix multiline expression: